sarthak7g/Java-Programming/Readme.md

 ## Problem-Solving [Java]
-This repository consists of classes with problem statements and their solutions
+This repository consists of classes with problem statements and their solutions.